 Few things feel as inevitable in the video game industry as delays.
 Ever since the onset of the COVID-19 pandemic, game delays have only become more and more common as developers find previously set timelines unrealistic and adjust their release plans accordingly.
-Even just about one month into 2023, notable games like Skull and Bones and The Dark Pictures: Switchback VR have already gotten delayed.
+The year is almost over, and we’ve seen plenty of notable AAA games like Suicide Squad: Kill the Justice League, Skull & Bones, Pragmata, Alone in the Dark, and Helldivers II shift their release dates.
 Because video game release date delays are so common, it can be tough to keep track of every game that has had its launch date shifted in some way.

 - The Dark Pictures: Switchback VR (March 16)

 - Atelier Ryza 3: Alchemist of the End & the Secret Key (March 24)